mlibrary/design-system.lib.umich.edu/pages/writing-about-people.md

 This includes people who:

 * Have time pressures, are stressed, or are multitasking
-* Are not native English speakers
+* Are non-native English speakers
 * Are new to academia or university life
 * Have cognitive, visual, or motor disabilities
 * Use assistive technologies